dariabak/PostTask/README.md

     justify your choices.
 -   You should provide at least one example of a Unit Test and one example of an Espresso UI test
--   You Should submit the above as either a compressed git repository (zip file) or a link to your repository on github or similar hosting service.
+-   You should submit the above as either a compressed git repository (zip file) or a link to your repository on github or similar hosting service.
     Please commit regularly as you carry out the task and keep the commit history in tact.